witch-Judy/email-analysis-deepseek/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-### License Summary
-- ✅ Commercial use
-- ✅ Modification
-- ✅ Distribution
-- ✅ Private use
-- ❌ Liability limitation
-- ❌ Warranty

-## 📞 Support

-If you have questions or suggestions, please contact us through:
-- Submit GitHub Issues
-- Send email feedback

 ---

 **Note**: Please ensure all required API keys and authentication information are properly configured before use.
 For detailed configuration steps, please refer to [SETUP.md](SETUP.md).